Hackers News Hackers News

 Multi-Stage Infection Mechanism

-Once active, the DLL extracts a hidden MSI installer and runs it silently.
-This MSI deploys ScreenConnect as a Windows service, disguised as “Microsoft Update Service,” and immediately reaches out to the attacker’s relay server.
+Once active, the malicious DLL silently extracts and executes a hidden MSI installer.
+This MSI then deploys ScreenConnect as a Windows service, cleverly disguised as “Microsoft Update Service.”
+Immediately following deployment, ScreenConnect establishes a connection with the attacker’s relay server.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.